Denhonator/KHPCSpeedrunTools/LUA.md

 ## LuaBackend

 ### Install
-The first thing you want to do is ensure that you have the three files from the download from https://github.com/Sirius902/LuaBackend (`lua54.dll`, `DBGHELP.dll`(alternatively renamed to `DINPUT8.dll` for Steamdeck), `LuaBackend.toml`) in the game install folder.
+The first thing you want to do is ensure that you have the three files from the zip download (`DBGHELP.zip`) from https://github.com/Sirius902/LuaBackend/releases (`lua54.dll`, `DBGHELP.dll`(alternatively renamed to `DINPUT8.dll` for Steamdeck), `LuaBackend.toml`) in the game install folder.

 For Epic Games that would look like this: